Determinantal Point Processes for Coresets: Background

 \end{theorem}

-This theorem is taken from~\cite{bachem_practical_2017} but its original form goes back to~\cite{langberg_universal_2010}.
+This theorem is taken from the paper by~\citet{bachem_practical_2017}.
+Its original form goes back to~\citet{langberg_universal_2010}.
 Note that sensitivities cannot be computed rapidly, such that, as it is, this theorem is unpractical.
-Thankfully, bi-criteria approximation schemes (such as Alg.~2 of~\cite{bachem_practical_2017}, or other propositions such as in~\cite{feldman_unified_2011, makarychev_bi-criteria_2015}) may be used to efficiently find an upper bound of the sensitivity for all $i$: $s_i\geq \sigma_i$.
-Noting $S=\sum s_i$, and setting $p_i = s_i/S$, one shows that the coreset property may be guaranteed in the iid framework provided that $m\geq \mathcal{O}\left(\frac{S^2}{\epsilon^2}(d'+\log{(1/\delta)})\right)$.
-This idea of using bi-criteria approximations to upper bound the sensitivity also goes back to~\cite{langberg_universal_2010} and has been used in many works on coresets~\cite{feldman_unified_2011,makarychev_bi-criteria_2015, braverman_new_2016, bachem_one-shot_2017}.
+Thankfully, bi-criteria approximation schemes (such as Algorithm~2 of~\citealt{bachem_practical_2017}, or other propositions such as in~\citealt{feldman_unified_2011, makarychev_bi-criteria_2016}) may be used to efficiently find an upper bound of the sensitivity for all $i$: $b_i\geq \sigma_i$.
+Noting $B=\sum b_i$, and setting $p_i = b_i/B$, one shows that the coreset property may be guaranteed in the iid framework provided that $m\geq \mathcal{O}\left(\frac{B^2}{\epsilon^2}(d'+\log{(1/\delta)})\right)$.

-Note that if one authorizes coresets with negative weights (that is, authorizes negative weights in the estimated cost equation~\ref{eq:est_cost}), then the stated result may be further improved~\cite{feldman_unified_2011}.
-Nevertheless, we prefer to restrict ourselves to positive weights as optimization algorithms such as Lloyd's $k$-means heuristics~\cite{lloyd_least_1982} are in practice more straightforward to implement on positively weighted sets rather than on sets with possibly negative weights.
+Note that if one authorizes coresets with negative weights (that is, authorizes negative weights in the estimated cost of Eq.~\eqref{eq:est_cost}), then the above theorem may be further improved~\citep{feldman_unified_2011}.
+Nevertheless, we prefer to restrict ourselves to positive weights as optimization algorithms such as Lloyd's $k$-means heuristics~\citep{lloyd_least_1982} are in practice more straightforward to implement on positively weighted sets rather than on sets with possibly negative weights.